jeanleecole/archive/pages/Projects/metzerott_formatted.md

 The pastor shook his head.
 "That may follow," he said.

-"Hardly," she replied; then, with an excess of boldness, <p class="pagenum">Begin page 25</p>"but if she had listened to my advice, Herr Pastor, she would have taken you."
+"Hardly," she replied; then, with an excess of boldness, <hr><p class="pagenum">Page 25</p>"but if she had listened to my advice, Herr Pastor, she would have taken you."

 The pastor did not resent her freedom of speech.
 "She is very beautiful," he said sadly, "and who would marry a man with six children, if she could do better?"